avcor/obsidian/Android/G Interview Prep/Android Fundatmentals/State/Saved Instance.md

 	- Views are already created - need to adjust or fix
 	- Used for restoring state

+## `onSavedInstanceState(outState: Bundle)`
+- Bundle with 1MB limit.
+- It is not a lifecycle callback, android call it when it believes that you might need state later.
+- It is called before destruction but not guaranteed because android is resource constraint OS android may kill process immediately as freeing up memory is more important than saving state.
+If system waited to do that stuff it will serialize and write state it could freeze UI or ANR.
+- Calling scenarios
+	- When it is called [[Configuration & Process death]]
+	- It is not called on finish() or press of home button
+- Why it is unreliable
+	- May not be called
+	- Heavy bundles may be dropped
+	- Serialization cost
 ## What does android do automatically
 - `EditText` text
 - `ScrollView` position